U1711/calcium_project/assessment/README.txt

 further development.
 As there is no way to verify how well the line fits the primary decline the code must be supervised, I would like to develop either a better method to identify the primary decline, or a way to verify the accuracy of the line once generated with the method stated above.
 This would reduce the supervision requirement and further decrease the amount of time required to conduct the analysis.
-A further problem is that while the plots are consistent enough to generate a gradient for the primary decline, they do not always span the whole length of the decline.
+A further problem is that, while the plots are consistent enough to generate a gradient for the primary decline, they do not always span the whole length of the decline.
 If the line more accurately spanned the whole of the primary decline it would be useful to calculate the area under the line